Sylvan452/alx-higher_level_programming/README.md

-This repo is a learning cure to the world of Python
+# :snake: This repo is a learning curve to the world of Python